greenmancode/docs/IYPluginDocs.md

 end
 ```

-This is a great alternative to game.StarterGui:SetCore("Notification")
+This is a great alternative to using game.StarterGui:SetCore() to make notifications.

 ## Loading Plugins